| Vol. 1, No.

 older parents.
 When cases are substantiated, neglect is cited more often

+than abuse.
 One of the most alarming findings noted by Buchholz and Korn-Bursztyn

 was the high rate of depression and stress in teen mothers.
 One study